mateoclarke/mateoclarke-dot-com/blog/_posts/2015-10-14-what-i-learned-boolean-ruby.md

 > In Ruby, Boolean values have no natural ordering.

 So, it turns out that I was wrong to assume that Ruby knows how to sort booleans.
 In the language C, false has a smaller value that true.
-But, the designer(s) of the language probably thought any ordering for booleans would be confusing for developers so it is intentionally left out of the comparison operators<sup href="#link1">1</sup>.
+But, the designer(s) of the Ruby language probably thought any ordering for booleans would be confusing for developers so it is intentionally left out of the comparison operators<sup><a href="http://stackoverflow.com/questions/14816131/why-doesnt-sort-or-the-spaceship-flying-saucer-operator-work-on-boolean">1</a></sup>.

 But fortunately, there is a simple trick too allow us to sort by boolean values: